 Graduates of both programs have been well received and acknowledged to have received good quality engineering education, and have assumed leading positions in their electrical engineering profession.

-Student enrollment for the last four years:
+Student Enrollment for last four years:

-• Circuits Lab: used for basic study of circuits and network
+• Circuits Lab: used for basic study of circuits and network characteristics.

 • Electronics Lab: used for studying basic electronic circuits.